niklasbuschmann/contrast/index.md

 - Prize for the best Master of Arts thesis in sociology at the University of Neuchâtel ($1,000), "The hegemony of genes?
 Kinship as thought and practiced by people born of sperm donation".

 ## Languages
+- French (native)
+- English (C1)
-- French (native), English (C1), German (B2)
+- German (B2)
-- _Computing:_ R (proficient)

 ## Skills
 - Statistical analysis
-   -
+   - Mostly with the R software
 - Coordination
-   - Organization of the coordination with the scientific partners ([ZRWP](https://theologie.unibas.ch/de/fakultaet/zentrum-religion-wirtschaft-politik/) of the University of Basel and the [CIC](https://cic-info.ch/))
+   - Organized he coordination with the scientific partners ([ZRWP](https://theologie.unibas.ch/de/fakultaet/zentrum-religion-wirtschaft-politik/) of the University of Basel and the [CIC](https://cic-info.ch/))
 - Team management
    - Led a team of student assistants (up to 5 people simultaneously)
+   - Supervised the census of Swiss religious communities (N ≈ 6000)
-- Research prtactical skills
+- Practical skills
-   -  Mass mailings,
+   -  Mass mailing (Created 2500 personalized invitation letters (Julia script) and organized the physical mailing to contact and survey the communities leaders)
+   -  Rudimentary web content creation (design of the NCSS 2 WordPress [website](congregation.ch)